-Emergency, was issued on January 20, 2025.
+Executive Order (E.O.)
+14156, Declaring a National Energy Emergency, was signed by the President of the United States on January 20, 2025.
 This E.O. focuses on energy and critical minerals ("energy") identification, leasing, development, production, transportation, refining, and generation capacity of the United States.

-In accordance with 33 CFR § 325.2(e)(4), on March 31, 2025, the Great Lakes and Ohio River Division Commander approved the use of special emergency processing provisions for energy or energy resource related activities covered by E.O.
+In accordance with 33 CFR § 325.2(e)(4), on March 31, 2025, the Great Lakes and Ohio River Division Commander approved the use of special emergency processing provisions for energy and energy resource related projects covered by E.O.
 14156 to expedite the delivery of energy infrastructure, critical minerals, and related energy activities.